In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 It may matter if you're black or white.

-We’ve been telling you for some time to care for your bones: Last June, we mentioned the incre
+We’ve been telling you for some time to care for your bones.

-HIV-positive people's risk for cardio-vascular disease (CVD) can be 70 to 80 percent higher than tha
+HIV-positive people's risk for cardio-vascular disease (CVD) can be 70 to 80 percent higher than that of negative people.

-Did you know that many states’ AIDS Drugs Assistance Programs (ADAP) pay for more than HIV med
+Did you know that many states’ AIDS Drugs Assistance Programs (ADAP) pay for more than HIV meds?

 Peanut butter and jelly, mac and cheese, gin and tonic—some things just taste better together.
 Other foods, meanwhile, may team well nut...

-The FDA recently revised the dosing guidelines for the HIV drug Viramune (nevirapine, a member of th
+The FDA recently revised the dosing guidelines for the HIV drug Viramune (nevirapine, a member of the non-nuke class), based on new data.

 In the South, AIDS hits African-American women hard.